Columbia ISA

 Successful pairing will show CONNECTED and the devices are ready to exchange information wirelessly.

-The MKi9200 connects to your aftermarket or factory stereo system so you can take calls from your Bluetooth phone through your car's speakers.
+Connects to your aftermarket or factory stereo system so you can take calls from your Bluetooth phone through your car's speakers.
+Hands Free calling through your car's speakers

 Listen to your digital music in the car